LGUG2Z/komorebi/docs/example-configurations.md

 ### Grid

 If you like the `grid` layout in [LeftWM](https://github.com/leftwm/leftwm-layouts) this is almost exactly the same!
+The `grid` layout doesn't allow resizing the windows.

 ```
 +-----+-----+   +---+---+---+   +---+---+---+   +---+---+---+